Japanese

 24.9.

-Spacing between characters is set with the ‘provide’ key intraspace
+Spacing between characters is set with the ‘provide’ key intraspace.

-(which is currently discouraged), you can use the
+In xetex (which is currently discouraged), you can use the

-‘interchar’ linebreak.basic
+‘interchar’ linebreak.basic.

 See the manual for further details.
 See also List of counters for the available Japanese counters.

-Here is a minimal sample file with japanese
+Here is a minimal sample file with japanese as the main language

-(assuming luatex
+(assuming luatex).

 \documentclass[japanese]{article}